jffernan/using-active-model-serializer-lab-v-000/README.md

 1. Create an ActiveModel::Serializer for `Product` and update the `products_controller` to use the new serializer in place of the existing `to_json` code.
 X
 2. Update the product show page to handle the new JSON.
+X
 3. On the products `index` page, update the `More Info` button so that it uses the `/products/id.json` route to get both description and inventory.
   * **Note:** The serializer will return a different value for `inventory` than the previous API, so you'll have to handle that.
+X
 4. Update the `ProductSerializer` to include the orders for the product.
 X
 5. Update the `More Info` button on the products `index` page to show a list of orders with `id` and `created_at` in addition to the